craeckor/user-agent-scraper/README.md

 ## Information

 Scrape everything will take a looong time, since PowerShell isn't the best at parsing and format data.
-On our system, it took 63 hours with a fibre-channel 1 gigabit connection and we got almost 300k Device-User-Agents.
+On our system, it took 63 hours with a fibre-channel 1 gigabit connection and we got almost 300k Device-User Agents.

 The settings.ini for the TOR IP Changer is preconfigured.